1. Online Reputation

 Most young drivers think they can’t take general lessons before, during or after EDT lessons.

-We can act as a sponsor but ideally you should be trying to get 2-3 hours practice in between lessons.
+We can act as a sponsor but ideally, you should be trying to get 2-3 hours of practice in between lessons.
 The reality is that pupils are not getting this practice through no fault of their own sometimes because they simply have no support or way of getting the practice achieved.

 Again filler or support lessons in between your EDT syllabus is the solution.
 Pupils who just do the 12 hours are simply not equipped to deal with the level required to pass a driving test and end up failing because they have not reached the standard.
 Add to that a poor instructor and well that’s game over.
 Your barely moving, you know you’re not confident, uncertain in many areas and need double the amount you thought you did.